domiyanyue/my_notes/move_semantics_rvalue_reference.md

 }
 ```

-Because of lvalue reference, we can efficiently use lvalue by generating an alias without copying.
+Because of lvalue references, we can efficiently use lvalue by generating an alias without copying.
 But what about rvalues?
 They can only be assigned to non-modifiable lvalue references.
 For example:

 ```C++
 int& a = 4; // Error, can not assign rvalue to a lvalue reference type